Julián Rubio: Coaching career

 Immediately after retiring, Rubio began coaching precisely with his last club, achieving promotiong to the third division in his first season but being immediately relegated.
 In 1987 he joined amateurs CD Maspalomas, returning to his previous employer after one season.

 In 1991, after one-year spells with Recreativo de Huelva (second tier, relegation) and SD Ibiza (regional leagues), Rubio returned to Albacete once again, now as director of football.
-As Benito Floro joined Real Madrid in the summer of 1992 after Albacete's top-flight overachiements, he was named his successor, being dismissed after the 15th round and replaced by former Sevilla teammate Víctor Espárrago.
+As Benito Floro joined Real Madrid in the summer of 1992 following Albacete's top-flight overachiements, he was named his successor, being dismissed at the 15th round and replaced by former Sevilla teammate Víctor Espárrago.

-In late April 1999, following spells with three teams, including Sevilla FC in which he was one of three managers in 1996–97 and four the following season, and Club Bolívar in Bolivia, Rubio returned for the fourth time as Albacete coach, replacing Luigi Maifredi late into the third-tier campaign and leading the Castile-La Mancha side to the 15th position out of 22 teams.
+In late April 1999, following spells with three teams, including Sevilla FC in which he was one of three managers in 1996–97 and four the following season, Rubio returned for the fourth time as Albacete coach, replacing Luigi Maifredi late into the third-tier campaign and leading the Castilla–La Mancha side to the 15th position out of 22 teams.
 In the following seven years he worked in the same league, with Albacete, Elche CF (two spells), Polideportivo Ejido, Ciudad de Murcia and Cádiz CF; additionally, late into 1999–2000 with Albacete, he had to take a forced one-month break from coaching to undergo surgery due to a serious illness.

 Rubio started the 2009–10 season at the helm of CF Atlético Ciudad in the third division, leaving the club – who would be eventually relegated due to financial irregularities– in late November.
 He was appointed at Albacete the following month in substitution of José Murcia, and both coaches and a third one, David Vidal, were in charge for 14 matches as they eventually retained their status.

 On 21 June 2011, Rubio became the first Spaniard to coach in the Albanian Superliga, joining KF Tirana on a one-year contract.
 He helped the team to that season's Albanian Supercup, a 1–0 win over KF Skënderbeu Korçë, adding the Albanian Cup the following year against those rivals and defeating the same opposition in the 2012 Supercup.

-On 7 June 2012, following his successful first year, Rubio was due to extend his link with Tirana.
+On 7 June 2012, Rubio was due to extend his link with Tirana.
 Both parties failed to reach an agreement, however, and he eventually left for another club in the country, Flamurtari FC.

 Rubio was relieved of his duties after only three months in charge, due to poor results.